 - Absent 1-7 days.
-Family Service Guide will contact you to determine the reason for the absence(s). - Absent 8-10 days.
-Family Service Guide will send a letter regarding pending disenrollment. - Absent 11-15 days.
-Family Service Guide will send/mail a letter of disenrollment.
-Your child will be removed from active enrollment and replaced by a child on the waitlist.
+Family Service Guide will contact you to determine the reason for the absence(s) for all unexpected absences. - Absent 8-10 days.
+Family Service Guide will send a notification stating your child will soon be entering the process of disenrollment. - Absent 11-14 days.
+Family Service Guide will send a notification stating your child is now in the process of disenrollment.

+Absent 15 days.
+Family Service Guide will send a final notification that stating your child has been removed from active enrollment and replaced by a child on the waitlist.

-Attendance & Absences: Home-Based
+Attendance & Absences: Homebased